 Scott Burton, CEO

-Scott B. Burton joined RSI in September 2013.
+Scott Burton joined Reel Solar in September 2013.
 He is a solar industry veteran; previously CEO of Parity Solar, COO of Solibro GmbH, and headed up technology acquisitions for Hanergy Group.
-Scott is experienced in panel manufacturing (using c-Si, a-Si and CIGS) and was also involved in the development, financing and construction of over 100 PV projects in China, USA, Germany and Italy.
-He has established successful manufacturing businesses in China and Malaysia for Seagate, Advanced Energy, Brooks Automation and his own company Keystone.
-Early in his career he worked in R&D at IBM and the US DOE.
+Scott is experienced in panel manufacturing (using c-Si, a-Si, CdTe and CIGS) and was also involved in the development, financing and construction of over 100 PV projects in China, USA, Germany and Italy.
+He has established successful manufacturing businesses in China and Malaysia for Seagate, Advanced Energy, Brooks Automation and Keystone Inc. Early in his career he worked in R&D at IBM and the US DOE.
 His research included high temperature materials for the first solar thermal power station, in Barstow, CA. Mr. Burton holds a B.S. in Mechanical Engineering from Worcester Polytechnic Institute and an M.S. in Materials Science from Stanford University.
 He is a Six Sigma Black Belt and Lean Manufacturing expert.

 Dr. Dori Gal, Ph.D, Founder, CTO

-Dr. Gal is a founder of RSI.
-Prior to co-founding RSI, he led a a group at Intermolecular Inc. which developed applications and characterizations for Intermolecular's Wet Workflow, a complex set of combinatorial robotic tools for the semiconductor and solar markets.
+Dr. Gal is a founder of Reel Solar.
+Prior to co-founding Reel Solar, he led a group at Intermolecular Inc. which developed applications and characterizations for Intermolecular's Wet Workflow, a complex set of combinatorial robotic tools for the semiconductor and solar markets.
 Prior to that Dr. Gal was a senior product marketing manager at KLA-Tencor heading their in-line electrical E-beam inspection to speed yield learning and ramp.
-He holds a Ph.D in Chemistry from the Weizmann Institute of Science, where he researched solar cell interfaces, nanocrystalline structures and electrodeposition of CdS window layers thin film sola
+He holds a Ph.D in Chemistry from the Weizmann Institute of Science, where he researched solar cell interfaces, nanocrystalline structures and electrodeposition of CdS window layers thin film solar cells.

-Dr. Hsiao joined RSI in July 2014.
-He is an experienced PV specialist; previously VP of R&D in Terasolar Power Inc., assistant professor in National Taiwan Normal University, principal engineer in both TSMC and TSMC Solar.
-Dr. Hsiao is experienced in thin-film solar panel manufacturing (CIGS and CdTe), research and development, characterization, process engineering, and reliability test.
-He has delivered traceable champion module and successfully transferred technology for TSMC Solar.
-Dr. Hsiao holds a B.S. in Physics from National Taiwan University and a Ph.D. in Physics from Colorado State University, where he researched solar-cell characterization, CdTe thin-film solar cell, and device modeling.
+Dr. Hsiao joined Reel Solar in July 2014.
+He is an experienced PV expert, previously VP of R&D at Terasolar Power Inc., assistant professor at the National Taiwan Normal University, and principal engineer in both TSMC and TSMC Solar.
+Dr. Hsiao is experienced in thin-film solar panel manufacturing (CIGS and CdTe), research and development, characterization, process engineering, and reliability testing.
+He has delivered traceable champion modules and successfully transferred technologies for TSMC Solar.
+Dr. Hsiao holds a B.S. in Physics from National Taiwan University and a Ph.D. in Physics from Colorado State University, where he researched solar-cell characterization, CdTe thin-film solar cells, and device modeling.

 Chaokang Gu, Ph.D, Sr. Scientist